Norost/nrfs/Specification/file_system.rst

 The UNIX extension adds a 16 bit field and 24-bit UID & GID to all entries.

-.. table:: Extension data
+.. table:: Directory header data
-  :align: center
-  :widths: grid

   +------+------+------+
   | Byte |    1 |    0 |